 Dr. Hurley graduated from Texas A&M University.
 She graduated magna cum laude in 2010 from Texas A&M Commerce with a BS in Animal Science.
 Dr. Hurley started with the Animal Hospital of Rowlett as a technician in 2009 and completed her veterinary externship with us in 2013.
 Her interests include feline medicine and dentistry.

 Dr. Hurley was born and raised in Texas.
 She and her husband Josh have a rat terrier named Molly and two (sometimes more) cats.

 When not at work, Dr. Hurley can be found at the beach or in her garden.

 Dr. Huber started the Animal Hospital of Rowlett in 1988.
 He is a 1986 graduate of Kansas State University.
 He has extensive training in ultrasound and endoscopy.
 He has been a certified diplomate of The American Board of Veterinary practitioners since 1994, recently re-certifying for the 3rd time as a diplomate.
 This requires rigorous study and testing by the board.
 We are very proud of his achievement.
 His interests are gastrointestinal disease, cardiology and oncology.

 Dr. Huber and his wife Jennifer have three children, Curran, Caroline, and Callahan.
-The family pets consist of three felines (Bonnie, Stevie and Mikey) and 2 canines; Birdie and Sparky.
+The family pets consist of three felines (Bonnie, Stevie and Mikey) and one dog, Sparky.